 The top floor of the main building features four large office spaces around a central meeting room with high ceilings and hardwood floors.
-This can be used as a separate unit, or in connection to the floor below.
+This can be used as a separate unit, or in connection to the bottom floor.
 This space also has access to its own bathroom and pantry kitchen facilities.
 The bathroom also has two showers, so if so desired one can use this floor for overnight guests.

-Behind the main building you’ll find a large freestanding meeting room with its own facilities.
+Behind the main building, you’ll find a large freestanding meeting room with its own facilities.
 One could use this space independently from the other two spaces.

 Villa Washington could be the ideal home to one or several small to medium-sized companies, or for anyone interested in setting up a co-working community.
 The building also offers possibilities to refurbish it to fit a hospitality function.

 You will find Villa Washington to be very centrally located in Otrobanda at LB Smith Square.